Home

 Filtering expressions

 A filtering expression is a function that evaluates to true or false (i.e. a predicate).
-Rabtap allows the specification of predicates to be applied when printing queues using the info command.
-The output will only proceed if the predicate evaluates to true.
+When a filter is used, output will be supressed, if the predicate evalautes to false.

 Evaluation context

-During evaluation the context (i.e. the current exchange, queue and binding) is available in the expression as variables:
+During evaluation, the context (i.e. the current exchange, queue, etc.) is made available to the filter expression as variables.
+In the info command, the following context is set:

 Examples

-The examples assume that RABTAP_APIURI environment variable points to the broker to be used, e.g. http://guest:guest@localhost:15672/api).
+The examples assume that the RABTAP_APIURI environment variable points to the broker to be used, e.g. http://guest:guest@localhost:15672/api).

 Type reference